-The Interstate Compact for Adult Offender Supervision (“ICAOS”) regulates the U.S. travel of people on probation.
+The Interstate Compact for Adult Offender Supervision (ICAOS) regulates the interstate movement of people on probation for felonies or certain serious misdemeanors.

 In this article, our Las Vegas criminal defense attorneys answer frequently asked questions about how the ICAOS operates.